metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

     **Motivation:**

-    The sample names used for sequencing and contained in the *.fastq* read filenames can impractical or incompatible with our pipeline (e.g. starting with a number).
-The inclusion of a column named "OldSampleName" in the *sample sheet* will force the pipeline to match the sample reads with this column, instead of the *Sample* leftmost column.
+    The sample names used for sequencing and contained in the *.fastq.gz* read filenames can impractical or incompatible with our pipeline (e.g. starting with a number).
+The inclusion of a column named "OldSampleName" in the *sample sheet* will force the pipeline to match the sample reads with this column, instead of the *Sample* leftmost column of the spreadsheet.

     **Working principle:**